andreyorst/plug.kak/README.md

 #### Branch, Tag or Commit
 `plug` can checkout a plugin to desired branch, commit or tag before load.
 To do so, add this after plugin name: `"branch: branch_name"`, `tag: tag_name` or `commit: commit_hash`.
-Nothe that this must be a single parameter, and the syntax is very restrictive - you need to specify a keyword separated with a `: ` (colon space) from it's argument.
+Note that this must be a single parameter, and the syntax is very restrictive - you need to specify a keyword separated with a `: ` (colon space) from it's argument.
 Other keywords are not that restrictive.